nf-core/fetchngs/README.md

 Via a single file of ids, provided one-per-line (see [example input file](https://raw.githubusercontent.com/nf-core/test-datasets/rnaseq/samplesheet/public_database_ids.txt)) the pipeline performs the following steps:

-### SRA / ENA / DDBJ / GEO Identifiers
+### SRA / ENA / DDBJ / GEO ids

 1. Resolve database ids back to appropriate experiment-level ids and to be compatible with the [ENA API](https://ena-docs.readthedocs.io/en/latest/retrieval/programmatic-access.html)
 2. Fetch extensive id metadata including direct download links to FastQ files via ENA API
 3. Download FastQ files in parallel via `curl` and perform `md5sum` check
 4. Collate id metadata and paths to FastQ files in a single samplesheet

-### Synapse Identifiers
+### Synapse ids

-1. Resolve Synapse directory SynapseIDs to the SynapseIDs of the FastQ files contained, using the `synapse list` command.
+1. Resolve Synapse directory ids to their corresponding FastQ files ids via the `synapse list` command.
-2. Retrieve FastQ file metadata including FastQ file names, md5sums, etags, annotations, and data provenance via the `synapse show` command.
+2. Retrieve FastQ file metadata including FastQ file names, md5sums, etags, annotations and other data provenance via the `synapse show` command.
-3. Download FastQ files in parallel via `synapse get` and perform `md5sum` check
+3. Download FastQ files in parallel via `synapse get`
 4. Collate paths to FastQ files in a single samplesheet

-### Samplesheet Generation
+### Samplesheet format

 The columns in the auto-created samplesheet can be tailored to be accepted out-of-the-box by selected nf-core pipelines, these currently include [nf-core/rnaseq](https://nf-co.re/rnaseq/usage#samplesheet-input) and the Illumina processing mode of [nf-core/viralrecon](https://nf-co.re/viralrecon/usage#illumina-samplesheet-format).
 You can use the `--nf_core_pipeline` parameter to customise this behaviour e.g. `--nf_core_pipeline rnaseq`.
 More pipelines will be supported in due course as we adopt and standardise samplesheet input across nf-core.